Home · Blog · Economics & Policy · · Updated Oct 22, 2025 · 6 min read

 Transparency Through Data

-SORA’s network offers live metrics via Polkaswap Stats and the SORA Wiki so users can independently confirm supply data.
+SORA’s network provides live supply metrics through Polkaswap Stats, while the SORA Wiki explains how users can independently verify this data on-chain.

 The dashboard also tracks: